 Top Pick for Youth Fastpitch Softball: Louisville Slugger Xeno Pro

-Louisville Slugger's Xeno Pro catcher's mitt is our top pick for left handed youth Fastpitch Softball catchers.
+Louisville Slugger's Xeno Pro catcher's mitt is our top youth left handed catchers mitt pick for fastpitch softball catchers.
 (Note: The picture above shows the right hand version of the mitt).

-The Xeno is a closed back, H web Fastpitch mitt an opening and a hood for the index finger.
+The Xeno is a closed back, H web fastpitch mitt with an opening and a hood for the index finger.
 It measures 33 inches and has a leather shell with a nice brown and white design.

-Louisville Slugger's Xeno mitt has an adjustable, velcro-based wrist strap that allows you to make the mitt looser, or more snug, based on preference.
+Louisville Slugger's Xeno mitt also has an adjustable, velcro based wrist strap that allows you to make the mitt looser - or more snug - based on preference.

 Lastly, this catcher's mitt has a good fit as it was designed specifically for a female's hand.